jbossorg/sbs-bulkdataapi/README.md

 ####Get data for space

-	/data-api/content.jspa?updatedAfter&maxSize&spaceId&type
+	/data-api/content.jspa?spaceId&type&updatedAfter&maxSize

 Parameters:

-* spaceId - mandatory, internal Jive SBS space Id to get content for
+* `spaceId` - mandatory, internal Jive SBS space Id to get content for
-* type - mandatory, either `document` or `forum`
+* `type` - mandatory, type of SBS content to return, either `document` or `forum`
-* updatedAfter - optional, Java timestamp in millis.
+* `updatedAfter` - optional, Java timestamp in millis.
 Content updated after this timestamp is returned only so you can use incremental updates.
-* maxSize - optional, how many items is returned maximally (defaults to 20, max 100).
+* `maxSize` - optional, how many items is returned maximally (defaults to 20, max 100).

 Notes:

 * Returned `items` are ordered by 'last update timestamp' (value stored in `updated` field) ascending to allow incremental updates.
-* Forum thread first message is returned as item data, all replies as comments for `forum` type.
+* for `forum` type - forum thread first message is returned as item data, all replies as comments.
 * `updated` field for item contains timestamp of last comment published!
 * all dates in response (`published`,`updated`) are represented as strings containing Java timestamp in millis (millis from 1.1.1970 UTC)